-Beside cycling around ethnic villages, trekking through vast rice paddy fields and tasting delicious local cuisines, there’s one more experience you should not miss when visiting Mai Chau: Enjoying the ultimate peace and tranquility this town has to offer at Mai Chau Countryside Homestay.
+Beside cycling around ethnic villages, trekking through vast rice paddy fields and tasting delicious local cuisine, there’s one more experience you should not miss when visiting Mai Chau: Enjoying the ultimate peace and tranquility at Mai Chau Countryside Homestay.

 About Mai Chau

 First of all, here are some facts about Mai Chau that you might want to know:

 - Where is Mai Chau?
 Mai Chau is a district of Hoa Binh city in northwest Vietnam.
 Situated 150 km from the capital Hanoi, it’s a valley with picturesque landscape of mountains, rice paddy fields and stilt-house villages.

 - Mai Chau is home to a large number of Thai people (who are considered an ethnic minority in Vietnam).
 They live in stilt houses and still preserve their own culture and traditional customs.
 They create beautiful handmade items such as bags and clothes using their own traditional weaving method.

 - Lac Village and Pom Coong Village are the two most popular Thai people’s villages in Mai Chau.
 The stilt houses there now serve at homestays for tourists and sell traditional handicraft made by the locals.
 (Lac Village is quite commercialised now, which is why I prefer the less crowded Pom Coong nearby).
 There are some other less touristy villages as well, such as Van Village and Naphon Village.